Limited Partner Status Now Depends on Your Role in Running the Business

 When will the Second Circuit decide Soroban?

+This article describes a substituted appellate opinion in litigation that is continuing on remand, and the standard it applies may be refined by the Tax Court or by other circuits.
 The information in this article is for general informational purposes only and does not constitute tax, legal, or financial advice.
 Tax rules are complex and change frequently.
 Consult a qualified tax professional regarding your specific situation before taking any action.